 Contact a board-certified criminal defense lawyer for Texas assault crimes

 If you have been charged with any type of assault, discuss your options with a state-certified criminal defense attorney.
-Call the Law Firm of Richard L. Ellison, P.C. at 844-337-5819 for a free consultation, or contact my Kerrville office online.
+Call the Law Firm of Richard L. Ellison, P.C. at 830-955-8168 for an appointment, or contact my Kerrville office online.